 Here’s our guide to the best hotels in the Maldives.
 It’s our most popular destination, along with Greece and French Polynesia.
 Considered to be one of the pearls of the Indian Ocean, the Maldives became a popular tourist destination over the last forty years.
 It’s comprised of over a thousand islands, around 185 of them are inhabited.
 The Maldives has filled up with luxury resorts and become one of the best premium vacations spots on earth.

 Choosing the right hotel in the Maldives is the key to making your trip a success.
-There aren’t really any cultural attractions in the Maldives.
-It’s very much geared towards rest and relaxation.
+There aren’t many cultural attractions in the Maldives, with the destination very much geared towards rest and relaxation.
 Many of the resorts are located on private islands – you’ll often find yourself staying in the only resort on the island.
 The Maldives offers Robinson Crusoe seclusion along with all the luxuries you’ll need.

 The Out Of Office Maldives Collection is comprised of some of our most popular resorts.
 We’ve sent many travellers to these resorts.
 Enquire to find out more – the six we’ve chosen are just the tip of the iceberg.
 There are hundreds more we could recommend.
 Naturally, we only work with the most gay-friendly resorts in the Maldives.